orbitalquark/textadept/docs/manual.md

 [`textadept.menu.tab_context_menu`]: api.html#textadept.menu.tab_context_menu
 [`ui.tabs`]: api.html#ui.tabs

-Cycle to the next buffer via `Ctrl+Tab` on Windows, Linux, and BSD, `^⇥` on macOS, and `M-N` in the terminal version.
+Cycle to the next buffer via `Ctrl+Tab` on Windows and Linux, `^⇥` on macOS, and `M-N` in the terminal version.
 Cycle to the previous buffer via `Ctrl+Shift+Tab`, `^⇧⇥`, and `M-P`.

-The tab bar is also accessible in the form of a searchable dialog via `Ctrl+B` on Windows, Linux, and BSD, `⌘B` on macOS, and `M-B` or `M-S-B` in the terminal version.
+The tab bar is also accessible in the form of a searchable dialog via `Ctrl+B` on Windows and Linux, `⌘B` on macOS, and `M-B` or `M-S-B` in the terminal version.
 (Despite the fact that the terminal version does not have a tab bar, it does have this dialog.)
 The dialog displays a list of currently open buffers.
 Typing part of any filename filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking on a buffer switches to it.
 (The terminal requires pressing `Enter`.)
 This feature is particularly useful when many files are open, and navigating through the tab bar is tedious.

 ![Buffer Browser](images/bufferbrowser.png)
 &nbsp;&nbsp;